General lending criteria

 Accepted.
 Applies when applicant simultaneously completes a mortgage for the same or greater amount keeping the same interest rate for that portion of the new mortgage without incurring an early repayment charge.
 Subject to meeting the company's lending criteria at the time of application.

-- Whether the vendor will continue to reside in the property after completion (The Mortgage Works will not accept these applications)
+- We won't accept applications where the vendor will continue to reside in the property after completion.

 Sale and rent back